Please Tell Us Your City

 C-Class FAQs

-The on-road price of the Mercedes-Benz C-Class in Delhi starts at ₹ 57.20 Lakh for the petrol engine.
+The avg ex-showroom price of the Mercedes-Benz C-Class starts at ₹ 57.00 Lakh for the petrol engine.

-The on-road price of the Mercedes-Benz C-Class in Delhi starts at ₹ 58.20 Lakh for the diesel engine.
-Meanwhile, the top end model (C-Class C 300d) with diesel engine is priced at ₹ 63.00 Lakh.
+The avg ex-showroom price of the Mercedes-Benz C-Class starts at ₹ 57.00 Lakh for the diesel engine.
+Meanwhile, the top end model (C-Class C 300d) with diesel engine is priced at ₹ 62.00 Lakh.

 Mercedes-Benz C-Class C 200 is the highest priced and boasts the most number of features.
 The Mercedes-Benz C-Class C 200 is also loaded with all the required features.
 You can compare the feature list of C-Class C 200 and C-Class C 200 to find the best suited version for you.

-Mercedes-Benz C-Class comes with a 1496 cc Petrol engine and the price starts at ₹ 57.20 Lakh in Delhi.
-Whereas BMW M340i comes with a 2998 cc Petrol engine and starts with a price tag of ₹ 69.20 Lakh in Delhi.
-You can compare Mercedes-Benz C-Class and BMW M340i and chose the right car for you.
+Mercedes-Benz C-Class comes with a 1496 cc Petrol engine and the avg ex-showroom price starts at ₹ 57.00 Lakh.
+Whereas BMW 3 Series Gran Limousine comes with a 1998 cc Petrol engine and starts with an avg ex-showroom price of ₹ 60.60 Lakh.
+You can compare Mercedes-Benz C-Class and BMW 3 Series Gran Limousine and chose the right car for you.

-Mercedes-Benz C-Class comes in 6 colors which include Obsidian Black, Mojave Silver, Selenite Grey Metallic, Hi-Tech Silver, Cavansite Blue Metallic, and Manufaktur Opalite White Bright.
+Mercedes C-Class comes in 6 colors which include Obsidian Black, Mojave Silver, Selenite Grey, Hi-Tech Silver, Cavansite Blue, and Manufaktur Opalite White Bright.

 Similar Cars To Mercedes-Benz C-Class